Feeling off usually isn’t a mystery—it’s boredom disguised as confusion.

 Here’s how to make the most of it:

-- Rate your experiences: On a scale of 1-10, how much did you enjoy your 30 day challenges?
+- Rate your experiences: On a scale of 1-10, how much did you enjoy your daily challenges?
 Any surprises?

 - Share selectively: Post some experiences on social media.
 It might inspire others.

-- Weekly review: Look back on your week.
+- Weekly Review: Reflect on your week.
 Notice any patterns or changes in yourself?

 Need some inspiration?
 Check these out:

-- Matt Cutts: His TED talk on trying something new for 30 days sparked a movement.
+- Matt Cutts: His TED talk sparked a movement.

 - Jess Lively: She traveled the world for a year, trying something unexplored in each place.

 - A.J.
-Jacobs: He spent a year trying to be the healthiest man alive, trying new health practices daily.
+Jacobs: He spent a year trying to be the healthiest man alive.

 These folks aren’t superheroes.
 They’re regular people who decided to shake things up.